leticiagcapovilla/mywikitest/Machine/Groups/FAC.md

 Accelerator Physics Group should closely interact with the Magnet Group for the definition of the characterization benches (Hall Probe, Rotating coil) and for magnetic measurements of magnet prototype and serial production elements.

 * we have created a set of python scripts to analyze data from rotating coil measurements.
 These scripts are in the directory `<ROOT>/code/python/BobinaGirante`.
-These scripts are being superseded by a corresponding set developed at the [[IMA:IMA|Magnets group]]
+These scripts are being superseded by a corresponding set developed at the [[IMA:IMA|Magnets group]](link)

 <br>